commercetools/telefonistka/docs/argocd.md

 In most cases users directly manipulate Kubernetes manifests in their DRY form(Helm chart/value files or Kustomize configuration), causing a change to have unexpected results in the rendered manifests, additionally, the state of the in cluster objects in not always known in advance preventing the users from knowing the exact change that will happen in the cluster after merging a PR.

-By posting the diffrences between the cluster objects and the manifests rendered from the PR branch the PR author **and reviewer** can have a better understanding of the PR merge actual affect.
+By posting the differences between the cluster objects and the manifests rendered from the PR branch the PR author **and reviewer** can have a better understanding of the PR merge actual affect.

 In case the diff output pushes to comment size over the maximum GitHub comment size Telefonistka will try to split each ArgoCD application Diff to a separate comment.